CDPHE/nanopore-preprocessing-assembly/README.md

 6. Call variants on the bam file and generate a vcf using iVar
 7. Generate a consensus genome fasta using iVar consensus
 8. Assign SARS-CoV-2 lineages using Pangolin
+9. Assign clades with Nextclade
+10. Tranfer outputs to your chosen google bucket